Artistic Ensemble

 Ensemble Emeritus:

-Eric Lane Barnes, Meryl Friedman, Rebecca Hamlin, James Sie, Kathee Sills, Steve Totland, Elizabeth Wislar
+Eric Lane Barnes, Meryl Friedman, Rebecca Hamlin, Dorothy Milne, James Sie, Kathee Sills, Steve Totland, Elizabeth Wislar

 Aly Renee Amidei